docupike/docs/docs/dev/addon/settings.md

 <details>
     <summary>Node.js + Express</summary>

-Adjust your index.js file to extract data from the `DATA` header and write it down to the response.
+Adjust your `index.js` file to extract data from the `DATA` header and write it down to the response.

-Let's create a helper function to extract the data from the header and use it in our endpoint
+Let's create a helper function to extract the data from the header and use it in our endpoint:

 ```js
 const express = require('express');